celestial-labs/workflow-activities-vanguard-tools/docs/GetData.md

 # `GetData` Documentation

 This document provides a overview of the `GetData` activity, which is designed for retrieving structured data based on specific queries.
+The software relies on the [wild-wild-path](https://github.com/ehmicky/wild-wild-path) package.

 ## Overview